Aliraqimustafa/Forcast-Weather-Using-LSTM/README.md

 The model provides weather forecasts for the previous five days and predicts the weather for the next day.

 ## Contact

 If you have any questions or need further assistance, feel free to contact me:

-## Contact

-If you have any questions or need further assistance, feel free to contact me: